 How Does it Work?

 The assumption that machines will replace translators, though, is untrue as they will continue to work in a mutually beneficial partnership.
 Technology’s rapid development is not to be sniffed at and neither should the translators.
-As we say, both are important part of the ever-changing translation landscape.
+As we say, both are an important part of the ever-changing translation landscape.

 Just Machine Translation

 This isn’t of the highest quality either, but it is a good middle ground.
 This is for global companies looking to communicate with branches across the globe in a clearer manner, but not in an exact fashion.
-This can be used in a variety of ways which depends on yourself: as simple as company announcements or even translation of training material.
+This can be used in a variety of ways which depends on yourself.
+It’s as simple as company announcements or even translation of training material.